Police reports from Killeen, Harker Heights, Copperas Cove and Lampasas

 KILLEEN

-Possession of marijuana under 2 ounces was reported at 8:20 a.m.
-Tuesday on East Veterans Memorial Boulevard and South W.S.
-Young Drive.

-Tampering with identification number by removal or alteration was reported at 1:10 p.m.
-Tuesday on East Hallmark Avenue and Florence Road.
+Driving while intoxicated subsequently was reported at 4:21 p.m.
+Monday on South Fort Hood Street.

+A discharge of a firearm was reported at 7:30 p.m.
+Monday in the 1000 block of Jackson Street.

-Criminal trespass was reported at 3:42 p.m.
-Tuesday in the 1100 block of Carrollton Circle.
+A theft was reported at 7:30 p.m.
+Monday in the 500 block of Conder Street.

-Theft of a bicycle was reported at 9:43 p.m.
-Tuesday in the 2100 block of South W.S.
-Young Drive.
+A theft of a vehicle was reported at 9 p.m.
+Monday in the 1500 block of Ferndale Drive.

+Deadly conduct by discharging a firearm at a habitat, building or person was reported at 9:15 p.m.
+Monday.

 HARKER HEIGHTS